• Skip to primary navigation

 • Cut and toss the beef in a bowl with the arrowroot starch and half the salt and pepper.

-• In a large pot, add warm the olive oil over medium-high heat.
+• In a large pot, add olive oil and heat over medium-high heat.

 • Working in batches, as needed, sear the pieces of beef in the olive oil until all sides are browned.